satyadeep/docker-php-fpm-alpine-with-extensions/README.md

 * PHP 7.3 is based on Alpine Linux 3.15
 * PHP 7.4 is based on Alpine Linux 3.16
 * PHP 8.1 is based on Alpine Linux 3.16
+* PHP 8.1 is based on Alpine Linux 3.17

 Using PHP Extension Installer script from [here](https://github.com/mlocati/docker-php-extension-installer)